preeve9534/signalk-lube-controller/readme/readme.md

 ![alt text](readme/processcontrol.png)

-A schedule task is enabled by the appearance of one or more user-defined ALERT notifications on the Signal K server bus.
+A schedule task is started by the presence of one or more user-defined ALERT notifications on the Signal K server bus and the task will continue to execute until all defined ALERT notifications are removed or replaced by non-ALERT variants.
-Removal of such notifications (or their replacement by a non-ALERT variant) signals the schedule task to relinquish process sheduling by entering the end phase of process control.
+When this happens signals the schedule task will enter its end phase and subsequently stop.